Abraham Weintraub: Filming in class

 In April 2019, Weintraub stated that the filming of teachers by students during class is a right held by the latter, calling it an "individual liberty".
 Responding to the minister's statements, jurists argued that the unauthorized filming of teachers in class may violate the fundamental rights of educators, and is unconstitutional.

 Crack conspiracy theory

 In a 2018 interview Weintraub claimed that crack was introduced to Brazil by communists in order to weaken the country.
 He also said that FARC, a Colombia guerilla movement, had been invited as honored guests to the Foro de São Paulo, an annual gathering of Latin American leftist parties.
 These comments led The Guardian to brand Weintraub as a conspiracy theorist.

 Spelling errors

 On multiple occasions, the then-Minister of Education wrote incorrect or otherwise improper Portuguese, with spelling mistakes or grammatical errors, on official documents and social media.
 In January 2020, in a tweet to Eduardo Bolsonaro, Weintraub wrote "imprecionante" instead of "impressionante", roughly equivalent to writing "imprecive" instead of "impressive", in English; the tweet was later deleted by Weintraub.

+Wikipedia

+In 2019, Brazil's Ministry of Education (MEC) asked the Portuguese Wikipedia to delete the page for Weintraub and threatened legal action.